-Mr. Peter Simon became a partner at Simon Quick in 2017.
+Mr. Peter Simon became a Partner at Simon Quick in 2017.
 Prior to that, Peter Simon co-founded William E. Simon & Sons, LLC along with his late father, former Treasury Secretary William E. Simon, and his brother, William E. Simon, Jr., in 1988.
 The firm merged with what is now Simon Quick Advisors.
 Peter also sits on Simon Quick's Investment Committee and DEI Committee which aims to foster an environment of inclusion and promote diversity in the workplace.

 Peter Simon was previously employed by Kidder Peabody in New York City from 1975 – 1988.
-At Kidder Peabody, he rose to Managing Director in the Convertible Securities Department.
-During his time at Kidder Peabody, he was part of the Institutional Equity Trading Department specializing in convertible securities.
-The department established themselves as a leading underwriter and market maker in convertible securities.
-It also developed one of the first research products focused on converts.
-Peter Simon earned a BA in Psychology from Lafayette College and also attended NYU’s Graduate School of Business.
+There, he rose to Managing Director in the Convertible Securities Department.
+During his time at Kidder Peabody, he was part of the Institutional Equity Trading Department.
+The department established itself as a leading underwriter and market maker in convertible securities.
+It also developed one of the first research products focused on convertible securities.
+Peter Simon earned a B.A. in Psychology from Lafayette College and attended NYU’s Graduate School of Business.

-Peter Simon and his wife Janet reside in Green Village, New Jersey.
+Peter Simon and his wife Janet reside in Morristown, New Jersey.
 They have four grown children.

 Read Blog Posts by Peter: